jamiedishy/MemoryAllocation/README.md

 LRU (Section 10.4) to resolve page faults when there is no free memory.

-### How to Run Your Program
-You should edit the `test.sh` file to run your program.
-By doing so, your program will read in the file `addresses.txt`, which contains 1,000 logical addresses ranging from 0 to 65535.
-Your program is to translate each logical address to a physical address and determine the contents of the signed byte stored at the correct physical address.
-(Recall that in the C language, the char data type occupies a byte of storage, so we suggest using char values.)

-Your program is to output the following values:

-1. The logical address being translated (the integer value being read from `addresses.txt`).
-2. The corresponding physical address (what your program translates the logical address to).
-3. The signed byte value stored in physical memory at the translated physical address.

-We also provide the file `correct.txt`, which contains the correct output values for the file `addresses.txt`.
-You should use this file to determine if your program is correctly translating logical to physical addresses.

 ### Statistics
 After completion, your program is to report the following statistics:
 1. Page-fault rate: the percentage of address references that resulted in page faults.
 2. TLB hit rate: the percentage of address references that were resolved in the TLB.

-Since the logical addresses in `addresses.txt` were generated randomly and do not reflect any memory access locality, do not expect to have a low TLB hit rate.

-### Deliverables
-Submit a zip file containing all files that are required to build and run the project.
-This includes the `StartKit`, even if you didn't change anything, the `C` source codes, and your `test.sh` file.
-Please do not submit object files (*.o) or compiled executables.